MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D2
 SF:
 * Continue pairboarding (don't forget to practice personal pitch)
+* Add 15 new companies to your Jobberwocky list
 * Read about
   * [performance analysis and big O][big-o].
   * [What do software engineers actually do?][what-software-engineers-do]
 * Attend the Technical Interviews lecture after lunch.
-* Add 15 companies to your Job Search Roadmap
 * Do one practice problem on [HackerRank][HackerRank] and one demo test on [Codility][Codility].
 Some companies use platforms like these for interviews or take-home challenges.

 NY: